 General recommendations

 Pre-cultivation is recommended.
-For pre-cultivation, sow the seeds in a small bowl and let the seedlings grow until the first visible paracress leaves appear, then transplant them into the desired containers.
-After transplanting, let the seedlings grow at moderate temperatures until they are ready to be planted out as seedlings.
-Plant the seedlings in the bed from the second pair of leaves after the cotyledons.
+For pre-cultivation, sow the seeds in a small tray and allow the seedlings to grow until the first visible paracress leaves appear, then transplant them into the desired container.
+After transplanting, allow the seedlings to grow at moderate temperatures until they are ready to plant out as seedlings.
+Plant the seedlings in the garden bed when the second pair of leaves appears after the cotyledons.
+Paracress thrives in well-drained, nutrient-rich soils and prefers a warm and humid climate, as is often found in tropical regions.
+Excessive soil salinity can impair its growth.

 Paracress - Jambú does not tolerate waterlogging.